40 Wooden Giants Hidden in Plain Sight: Discover Thomas Dambo Trolls in the US

 About Sakai Park

-Acquired in 2015, Sakai Park spans nearly 23 acres — about 9 acres of which are flat upland, while the remaining acrage features a serene pond, stream, and wetland complex.
+Acquired in 2015, Sakai Park spans nearly 23 acres — about 9 acres of which are flat upland, while the remaining acreage features a serene pond, stream, and wetland complex.
 As a result, it offers both active and passive recreational opportunities.

 Since it’s located near the Bainbridge Island Aquatic Center and the Sound to Olympics Trail corridor, Sakai Park is well-positioned for a variety of uses.
 The park is named in honor of the Sakai family — former berry cultivators who were interned during WWII.